Polytheism: Use as a term of abuse

 The term "polytheist" is sometimes used by Sunni Muslim extremist groups such as Islamic State of Iraq and the Levant (ISIL) as a derogatory reference to Shiite Muslims, whom they view as having "strayed from Islam's monotheistic creed because of the reverence they show for historical figures, like Imam Ali".

-Professor Paul Vitz, an opponent of Selfism [sic], viewed the United States as a "most polytheistic nation".
+Paul Vitz, an opponent of Selfism [sic], termed the United States a "most polytheistic nation".

 The term has occasionally been used by Protestant thinkers, such as Samuel Purchas, as an anti-papist condemnation of worship of "Saints, Images, and the Host".

 Polydeism

-Polydeism (from the Greek πολύ poly ("many") and Latin deus meaning god) is a portmanteau referencing a polytheistic form of deism, encompassing the belief that the universe was the collective creation of multiple gods, each of whom created a piece of the universe or multiverse and then ceased to intervene in its evolution.
-This concept addresses an apparent contradiction in deism, that a monotheistic God created the universe, but now expresses no apparent interest in it, by supposing that if the universe is the construct of many gods, none of them would have an interest in the universe as a whole.
+Polydeism is a portmanteau referencing a polytheistic form of deism, encompassing the belief that the universe was the collective creation of multiple gods, each of whom created a piece of the universe or multiverse and then ceased to intervene in its evolution.
+The term is a compound of the Greek πολύ ("many") and Latin deus ("god").

+This concept addresses an apparent contradiction in deism, that a monotheistic God created the universe, but now expresses no apparent interest in it, by supposing that, if the universe is the construct of many gods, none of them would have an interest in the universe as a whole.

 Creighton University Philosophy professor William O. Stephens, who has taught this concept, suggests that C. D. Broad projected this concept in Broad's 1925 article, "The Validity of Belief in a Personal God".
 Broad noted that the arguments for the existence of God only tend to prove that "a designing mind had existed in the past, not that it does exist now.
 It is quite compatible with this argument that God should have died long ago, or that he should have turned his attention to other parts of the Universe", and notes in the same breath that "there is nothing in the facts to suggest that there is only one such being".
 Stephens contends that Broad, in turn, derived the concept from David Hume.
 Stephens states:

 David Hume's criticisms of the argument from design include the argument that, for all we know, a committee of very powerful, but not omnipotent, divine beings could have collaborated in creating the world, but then afterwards left it alone or even ceased to exist.
 This would be polydeism.